dsathyakumar/a11y-auditor/README.md

 `tagName` can take :

-1. ['comma separated array of tagNames'] if its not a Global Rule.
+1. ['comma separated array of tagNames'] - if its not a Global Rule.
-2. [] if its a Global Rule as its not tag specific and will execute just once for the document.
+2. [ ] - if its a Global Rule as its not tag specific and will execute just once for the document.
-3. ['\*'] if its to execute for all rules
+3. ['\*'] - if its to execute for all tags

 `compliance` can take : A, AA, AAA

+`isGlobal` can take : true / false